abdullahZahid951/PubMedArticleSummarizer/README.md

 3. **Install the required dependencies:**

     ```sh
-    conda install -c huggingface datasets
+    conda install -c huggingface datasets  # For handling datasets
-    conda install -c conda-forge spacy
+    conda install -c conda-forge spacy     # For NLP tasks
-    python -m spacy download en_core_web_sm
+    python -m spacy download en_core_web_sm # Spacy English core model
-    pip install torch torchvision torchaudio
+    pip install torch torchvision torchaudio  # PyTorch for deep learning
-    conda install -c huggingface transformers
+    conda install -c huggingface transformers  # Hugging Face Transformers library
-    conda install -c conda-forge sentencepiece
+    conda install -c conda-forge sentencepiece  # SentencePiece for tokenization
+    pip install streamlit
     ```

 ### Dependencies

+- **`datasets`**: Provides an interface to handle datasets, which is useful for managing PubMed articles.

+- **`spacy`**: A library for natural language processing tasks such as tokenization and language model loading.
+The `en_core_web_sm` model is downloaded for tokenization.

+- **`torch`, `torchvision`, `torchaudio`**: Libraries from PyTorch, a popular deep learning framework, used for building and training neural networks.

-- `transformers` - Hugging Face library for natural language processing.
+- **`transformers`**: A library from Hugging Face providing pre-trained models and tools for natural language understanding tasks, including the T5 model.

-- `torch` - PyTorch library for deep learning.
-- `requests` - Library for making HTTP requests (for fetching PubMed articles).
-- `beautifulsoup4` - Library for parsing HTML and XML documents (for scraping PubMed articles).
+- **`sentencepiece`**: A library used for tokenization, particularly suited for models like T5 that employ subword tokenization.

+These dependencies are crucial for the project's functionality, enabling tasks such as data handling, text processing, model training, and inference.

 ## Usage

-You have two options to use the summarizer:

 ### Option 1: Using a Pre-trained Model

-1. **Download the pre-trained model:**
+1. **Download the pre-trained model (`fine_tuned_t5_model`):**

-    - Download the pre-trained model folder (`fine_tuned_t5_model`) and place it in the main directory of your device (for example for windows C Drive).
+    - Download the pre-trained model folder and place it in the main directory of your device.
-    - And after doing you simply run the python script called
+    - Then run app.py file with `streamlit run app.py`

 2. **Activate the Anaconda environment (if not already activated):**